scalatra/scalatra-website/guides/swagger.md

 ## Swagger: A quick introduction

-Making the API's methods, parameters, and responses visible, in an engaging, easy to understand way, can transform the process of building REST APIs.
+Making an API's methods, parameters, and responses visible, in an engaging, easy to understand way, can transform the process of building REST APIs.

 Scalatra's Swagger support allows you to auto-generate runnable documentation for a REST API - the API's name, what resources it offers, available methods and their parameters, and return values.
-The specification can be used in a standalone way to describe your API using simple JSON files.

-### The Swagger resources file
+Before we see the auto-generation of Swagger spec files, though, it makes sense to understand what's being generated.

 If you want to, you can write a Swagger JSON description file by hand.
 A Swagger resource description for our FlowersController might look like this: